Sullivan Chime: Spouse

-Children and Grand Children
+Children and grandchildren

 Sullivan Chime has five children: Adaora Onyinye (Chime)Chukwu, Nnamdi Elias Chime, Tochukwu Arinze Chime, Ezinne Ekpeluchi (Chime) Nnamani, Ugomsinachi Daniel Chime.

-He also has eleven grand children: Kamsi Chukwu, Zoe Chukwu, Ava Chukwu, Otito Chime, Olaedo Chime, Sage Nnamani, Derrick Chime, Sean Chime, Zion Chime, Zain Chime and Liam Nnamani.
+He also has eleven grand children: Kamsi Chukwu, Zoe Chukwu, Ava Chukwu, Otito Chime, Olaedo Chime, Sage Nnamani, Derrick Chime, Sean Chime, Zion Chime, Zane Chime and Liam Nnamani.

 Background

 Sullivan Iheanacho Chime was born on 10 April 1959 at Park Lane Hospital, GRA, Enugu, Enugu State.
-He attended the College of Immaculate Conception (CIC) in Enugu for his secondary education (1971 - 1976).
+He attended the College of the Immaculate Conception (CIC) in Enugu for his secondary education (1971 - 1976).
 He studied law at the University of Nigeria, Enugu Campus, graduating in 1980.
 He then enrolled at the Nigerian Law School, Lagos and graduated on 10 July 1981, when he was called to the bar.